Elmer Roper: Early political career

 In the 1921 provincial election, Roper ran as a Labour candidate in Edmonton.
-He finished thirteenth of twenty-six candidates.
+He was not elected.
+On the first count he came in thirteenth of twenty-six candidates.
+(Only five were elected in the Edmonton district.)

 In 1922, Roper became secretary-treasurer of the Alberta Federation of Labour.
 He held the position for a decade.
-Roper edited the AF of L's official organ Alberta Labour News from 1921 to 1935when he changed the newspaper's name to People's Weekly and made it the de facto house organ of the new Alberta Co-operative Commonwealth Federation with William Irvine as co-editor.
+Roper edited the AF of L's official organ Alberta Labour News from 1921 to 1935 when he changed the newspaper's name to People's Weekly and made it the de facto house organ of the new Alberta Co-operative Commonwealth Federation with William Irvine as co-editor.

 Roper ran for school trustee in Edmonton's 1924 municipal election.
-He finished fourth of seven candidates, in an election in which the top three candidates were elected.
-He tried again the next year's election, and again finished fourth of seven candidates; however, the board's staggered electoral system meant that, though only three of the board's seven trustees had been elected in 1924, four were up for election in 1924 and Roper was elected.
-He was re-elected in 1927 but did not seek re-election at the expiration of his second term.
+He finished fourth of seven candidates, in an election in which three members were elected using single transferable voting.
+He tried again in the 1925 Edmonton municipal election, and this time was elected.
+He again came in fourth of seven candidates on the first count and was elected because he held this position and this time four seats were being filled.
+He was re-elected in 1927 but did not seek re-election at the expiration of his second term in 1929.

-He continued to seek office at other levels.
+Meanwhile he sought elected office at other levels.
 In the 1926 provincial election, he was again a Labour candidate in Edmonton.
-He was less successful on this occasion, finishing sixteenth of eighteen candidates on the first ballot.
-He tried again in a 1931 by-election resulting from the death of Charles Weaver; he finished second of four candidates as Conservative Frederick C. Jamieson reclaimed the seat for Weaver's party.
+He was less successful on this occasion, finishing sixteenth of eighteen candidates on the first count - only five were being elected.
+He tried again in a 1931 by-election resulting from the death of Charles Weaver; he came in second of four candidates.
+Conservative Frederick C. Jamieson reclaimed the seat for Weaver's party.

-Roper's lone attempt at federal office took place in the 1935 election, when he ran for the newly formed Co-operative Commonwealth Federation in Edmonton East; he finished fourth of six candidates as William Samuel Hall took the riding for the Social Credit Party of Canada.
+Roper's lone attempt at federal office took place in the 1935 election, when he ran for the newly formed Co-operative Commonwealth Federation paty in Edmonton East; he finished fourth of six candidates as William Samuel Hall took the riding for the Social Credit Party of Canada.

-Roper had joined the CCF at the provincial level as well and ran under its banner in the 1940 election, finishing seventh of nineteen candidates on the first ballot and being defeated once again.
+Roper ran under the CCF banner in the 1940 election.
+He came in seventh of nineteen candidates on the first ballot and did not improve his position so was defeated once again.
 No CCF members were elected during that election but that was about to change.